dangitrp/medical-rp-guide/index.md

 # The Medical Roleplayer's Guidebook

-This guide is designed to help beginner medical roleplayers in games such as Grand Theft Auto 5 (FiveM) and others learn about medical roleplay and hone in their skill to create an amazing experience for both the patient and themselves.
+This guide is designed to help beginner medical roleplayers with zero knowledge learn about medical roleplay and hone in their skill to create an amazing experience for both the patient and themselves in games such as Grand Theft Auto 5 (FiveM) and others.

 The goal of this guide is to provide a simple framework of how to treat different kinds of injuries and to help build confidence for those who may have never played as a medical staffer.